***In order to protect the safety of our residents and employees, the volunteer program will become active after COVID-19 restrictions are lifted.***

 City Boards and Commissions

 Participate in city government by serving on one of the many boards, commissions, and advisory committees.
-These advisory groups partner with the Marshall City Commission and city staff to guide the future of our community.
+These advisory groups partner with the Marshall City Council and city staff to guide the future of our community.
 Service on a board or commission is an excellent way for citizens to become involved in the operation of local government and to contribute to the quality of life in Marshall.

 Community & Economic Development